Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Results

-To assess computational efficiency, we compared the runtime of our VAE-based approach with the Enzo cosmological simulation (although a direct comparison of core-hours is not strictly equivalent—given the fundamentally different nature of the methods—it provides a meaningful reference point for computational cost).
-The Enzo simulation, was performed on a 16-core CPU architecture and it reports a total time of 720 core-hours.
-In contrast, our VAE-based pipeline required only 3 real-time hours on a single NVIDIA T4 GPU.
-The T4 GPU, equipped with 2560 CUDA cores, offers substantial parallelism.
-This represents a reduction of over an order of magnitude in computational time, highlighting the value of deep generative models as scalable alternatives for cosmological data emulation and exploratory analysis.
-Despite these minor discrepancies, the overall agreement between the training and generated images supports the conclusion that the VAE is capable of producing realistic representations of the dark matter distribution.
-This qualitative consistency strengthens our confidence in the model’s ability to generalize and generate meaningful cosmological structures.
+{To assess computational efficiency, we compared the runtime of our VAE-based approach with that of an ENZO cosmological simulation.
+Although a direct comparison of core-hours is not strictly equivalent due to the fundamentally different nature of the methods, it nevertheless provides a useful reference for computational cost.
+The ENZO simulation was performed on a 16-core CPU architecture and required a total of 720 core-hours.
+In contrast, the VAE-based pipeline required approximately 3 hours of wall-clock time on a single NVIDIA T4 GPU.
+This corresponds to a reduction of more than an order of magnitude in computational time, highlighting the potential of deep generative models as scalable tools for cosmological data emulation and exploratory analysis.
+Beyond training, sample generation with the VAE requires only a forward pass through the network.
+This contrasts with diffusion-based models, which rely on iterative denoising steps at inference, and with full $N$-body simulations, whose computational cost scales at least as $\mathcal{O}(N \log N)$ with the number of particles.
+While GANs can achieve comparable inference complexity, their training is typically more unstable and computationally demanding, whereas diffusion-based approaches constitute a promising direction for future work.}

-The statistical properties of large-scale structures can be quantitatively assessed using the mass power spectrum, which characterizes the distribution of matter in Fourier space.
+The statistical properties of large-scale structures can be quantitatively assessed using the matter power spectrum, which characterizes the distribution of matter in Fourier space.
 When using a VAE to generate synthetic cosmological images, it is crucial to evaluate how well the generated images preserve the statistical properties of the training dataset.
 An effective method for this comparison is through power spectral analysis, which provides insights into the spatial correlations and hierarchical clustering present in both real and generated data.

-The mass power spectrum is computed by taking the Fourier transform of the density field extracted from the images.
+The matter power spectrum is computed by taking the Fourier transform of the density field extracted from the images.
 Mathematically, it is given by:

 where $\overset{\sim}{\delta}(k)$ is the Fourier transform of the matter overdensity field and represents the wavenumber corresponding to different spatial scales.

 To ensure a rigorous statistical assessment, we computed the power spectrum for both the original training images and the generated images.
 This allows us to analyze whether the VAE effectively captures the underlying statistical distribution of matter in the universe.
 The comparison is performed by: \begin{enumerate} \item Transforming both the training and the generated images into density fields.